James C. Donnell: The Ohio Oil Company

 In 1911, the United States Supreme Court dismantled Standard Oil on antitrust violations, and The Ohio Oil Company again became an independent company.
 Donnell succeeded Archbold as its president.
 He retained the position until his death in 1927.
 Under his direction, Ohio Oil expanded operations into sixteen states and Mexico.
 In 1915, he organized the Illinois Pipeline Company to operate pipeline transportation for Ohio Oil.
 In 1924, Donnell gained control of the Lincoln Oil Refining Company in Robinson, Illinois, giving Ohio Oil its own refining capacity.

 When he died in 1927, the assets of The Ohio Oil Company totalled $108 million, with $17 million net income.
 5 e6acre of oil or natural gas producing lands were owned or operated under lease by the company.
 According to Time Magazine, before he died in 1927, Donnell was known as the last living man to call John D. Rockefeller simply "John".
 Others called Rockefeller "Senior."

 Legacy

 The James C. Donnell Memorial, Donnell Stadium, in Findlay, Ohio was donated in 1928 by his son, Otto D. Donnell, and named in his father's honor.

-In 1981, Donnell was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.